 To those of you who submitted videos or shared your lessons learned through a comment, thank you for sharing!
 This community is special, and, as we reflect on this year, we are grateful for this incredible community of photographers.
 Your eagerness to learn from and teach one another, to foster positive conversations, and to offer encouragement when it’s needed, is what makes this group extraordinary.

-From us to you, happy holidays, and we hope 2018 is a year of growth, challenge, and personal victories for you, and your business.
+We hope your next year is a year of growth, challenge, and personal victories for you and your business.